mainakibui/devops/ansible/README.md

 ssh-keygen -t rsa -b 4096 -C "your_email@orgname.org"

+## VAGRANT

+- To start the vagrant box: *vagrant up*
+- To redeploy the vagrant box *vagrant up --provision* (Reset the machine to default)
+- To stop the vagrant machine *vagrant halt*
+- To delete the machine *vagrant destroy*

+## ANSIBLE

+#Test connection to the servers
+`ansible all-servers -m ping -u username --become`

+#Run a playbook

 The stack can be deployed using the following command:

-ansible-playbook -i hosts provision.yml
+All hosts: *ansible-playbook -i hosts provision.yml*

-ansible-playbook -i hosts -l puppet-master provision.yml
+Single group: *ansible-playbook -i hosts -l puppet-master provision.yml*

-ansible-playbook -i hosts -l localhost localhost.yml
+Single host: *ansible-playbook -i hosts -l localhost localhost.yml*

-ansible-playbook -i hosts -l local localhost.yml

-vagrant up --provision (Reset the machinr to default)